• Skip to primary navigation

 Internal vs. external stakeholders

 Internal and external stakeholders can refer to individuals or organizations.
 Employees and management are individuals.
-Meanwhile, customers can be individuals or businesses, depending on the market targeted by the company.
+Meanwhile, customers can be individuals or businesses, depending on the market the company targets.

 Internal stakeholders